68publishers/translation-bridge/README.md

 use SixtyEightPublishers\TranslationBridge\TranslatorAwareTrait;
 use SixtyEightPublishers\TranslationBridge\TranslatorAwareInterface;

-final class FooService implements TranslatorAwareInterface {
+final class MyService implements TranslatorAwareInterface {
     use TranslatorAwareTrait;